 - Use Simponi with caution in the ELDERLY; they may be more sensitive to its side effects, especially an increased risk of infection.

 - Simponi should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you receive Simponi while pregnant, your baby may be at a higher risk of getting an infection.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Simponi while you are pregnant.
 It is not known if Simponi is found in breast milk.
 Do not breast-feed while taking Simponi.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cold sores; hoarseness; mild itching, pain, redness, or swelling at the injection site; mild sore throat; runny or stuffy nose.
+Cold sores; dizziness; hoarseness; mild itching, pain, redness, or swelling at the injection site; mild sore throat; runny or stuffy nose.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.